mraml/DiceAnotherDay/Dice/DieForTheColony.md

 - If 15 complete rounds pass without a winner, the player who has moved more dice toward their goal wins

 ## Game Balance Features
-- The first-player advantage for Ants is balanced by team-swapping between games
+- The Grasshopper first-player advantage balances their shorter path to victory
+- Army cap prevents runaway snowballing
 - Each action has distinct strategic purposes and risk/reward profiles
 - Multiple defensive options allow for tactical counterplay
+- Team-swapping ensures fair competition over multiple games

 Enjoy your battle for the colony!